veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 From the stock Yocto environment, copy the kernel and header packages that makepkg made into the rootfs, chroot, do `mount -t proc proc /proc`, and install the packages with `pacman -U`.

-On the PS225 I had to blacklist this module to keep dbus from hanging the system:
+On the PS225 I had to blacklist this module to keep udev from hanging the system:
 `/etc/modprobe.d/no-bcm_sba_raid.conf`
 `blacklist bcm_sba_raid`